Methodology

 - The delivered import bill faced by vulnerable buyers.

 For implementation context, connect this with War Risk Insurance Explained: How Shipping Premiums Reprice Trade and Diesel Markets During Conflict: Why Distillates Tighten Fast.
-This keeps the food and fertilizer risk workflow tied to multi-page evidence rather than single-source interpretation.
+This is where the site's cluster structure becomes useful: compare mechanism, market effect, and portfolio impact.

 What's Next